docsdeveloperdemo/nextra/docs/My new Documentation Content/Jimp.scan - Iterate over each pixel in the image and apply a callback function.md

    # **Jimp.scan**

-High Level
+## High Level

 The `scan` method of the `Jimp` class iterates over each pixel in the image and applies a callback function to each pixel.
 The callback function receives the x and y coordinates of the pixel, as well as the index of the pixel in the image data array.

 ## Why should I use this function?

-The `scan` method can be used to perform a variety of image processing operations, such as:
+The `scan` method can be used to perform a variety of image processing tasks, such as:

 * Converting an image to grayscale
-* Applying a color filter to an image
+* Applying a filter to an image
-* Detecting edges in an image
+* Extracting a region of interest from an image
-* Resizing an image
+* Creating a new image from scratch

 ## What is params or arguements required?